agdnicholson/activity-package-technical-test/README.md

 and process thus write to db later perhaps.

 7. What should happen when an event is triggered but there is no authenticated user, e.g. in a queued job?\
-Ideally there is a default value if an authenticated user is not found.
+Ideally there is a default value for the performer and performer_id attributes if an authenticated user is not found.
 Some investigation/testing for what would be the best solution here.
 I.e. default id or we can get information about the queued job perhaps.

 ## Original instructions